hasura/graphql-engine/architecture/live-queries.md

 ## Benefits of this approach
 Hasura makes live-queries easy and accessible.
 The notion of queries is easily extended to live-queries without any extra effort on the part of the developer using GraphQL queries.
 This is the most important thing for us.

-1. Expressive/featureful live queries with full support for Postgres operators/aggregations/views/functions etc
+1. Expressive/featureful live queries with full support for Postgres operators/aggregations/views/functions etc.
-1. Predictable performance
+1. Predictable performance.
-1. Vertical & Horizontal scaling
+1. Vertical & Horizontal scaling.
-1. Works on all cloud/database vendors
+1. Works on all cloud/database vendors.

 ## Future work:
 Reduce load on Postgres by:
-1. Mapping events to active live queries
+1. Mapping events to active live queries.
-1. Incremental computation of result set
+1. Incremental computation of result set.